 Place in a container suitable for freezing and label with the name and use-by date (freeze for up to 3 months).
 Place in the freezer.

 To defrost, leave on a rack on the counter for a few hours.
 You can also reheat the slices in the oven or microwave if you like.

 Can you make this into low carb pumpkin muffins?

-- 2 cups baking blend (see notes for substitutes)
+- 2 cups low carb baking blend see notes for substitutes

 - 2-3 teaspoons pumpkin pie spice